FilippoDeSilva/Wi-Fi-Bruteforce/README.md

 # Wi-Fi Bruteforce Tool

-## Desclaimer
+### Disclaimer:

-This tool is intended for educational purposes, network security testing, and research only. **Ensure you have permission to test any network before using this tool**.
+The use of this tool is strictly limited to educational purposes or for security testing on networks you own or have explicit permission to test.
+Unauthorized use on networks without permission is illegal and unethical. **I'm not responsible for the misuse of this tool in any form use it at your own concise!**

 ## Description
 A Wi-Fi brute-forcing tool developed in Python.
 This script leverages advanced techniques, including multithreading, to speed up the process of testing passwords against Wi-Fi networks.